 I’ll be honest- I wanted to love Evernote for homeschooling, but I abandoned it after a few frustrating weeks.

 For me, Evernote didn’t mesh with the way my brain works.
 It was fine for lists, brain dumps, and ideas, but I found it harder to navigate when it came to creating a digital portfolio.

 In talking with other homeschoolers, it seems you either love Evernote for digital portfolios, or you kind of hate it.

 If you are interested in creating a digital homeschool portfolio using Evernote or exploring how Evernote can make your life easier, I want to share a resource.

 Homeschool mom, Misty Winckler, wrote a book about a paperless home organization using Evernote and other resources.
 It is called Paperless Home Organization: How to Create A Digital Home Management Binder and if you are interested in using Evernote in your home and homeschool, you might want to check it out.

 If you want to create a digital homeschool portfolio but struggle with using Evernote, I have another idea for you: SeeSaw.
 It is my new favorite thing this year!

 4. Create a free homeschool digital portfolio with Seesaw

 For many years, I kept traditional portfolios for my children, but I longed to make the process easier and simpler.
 I knew that a digital portfolio could be the answer, but I struggled with how to accomplish that.

-During my year-end portfolio evaluation, I told my evaluator my struggle.
+During my year-end portfolio evaluation one year (after my ceiling had leaked on my old-school binders), I told my evaluator my struggle.
 She is a fantastic resource, especially when it comes to all things tech, and she suggested trying the free Seesaw app.